fasterik/cpplibs/random/README.md

 ```

 The library uses the `xoroshiro256++` algorithm, which has nice properties for
 most non-cryptographic applications.
-It passes all statistical tests and has a
+It passes standard statistical tests and has a
 period of `2^256 - 1`.
 For more information, see
 [this page](https://prng.di.unimi.it/).